Xxerxize/PBL-Cheche/README.md

 ## **STEP 1 — INSTALLING APACHE AND UPDATING THE FIREWALL**

 > Install **Apache** using Ubuntu’s package manager ‘apt’

+ You need to check if app already exists, so you run a check on the machine.

  #update a list of packages in package manager